 - Latex Allergies

 Environmental Health and Safety (EHS) offers occupational and environmental training to Wright State University employees and students.
-Training is available in classroom format and online through Pilot.

 Enrollment in the Animal Contact Medical Surveillance Program is mandatory for all personnel who have contact with animals.
-This program is used to identify and to enroll animal users in preventive medicine programs and to provide occupational health information related to the use and care of animals at Wright State University.
+This program is used to identify and enroll animal users in preventive medicine programs and to provide occupational health information related to the use and care of animals at Wright State University.

 The Biological Safety Program provides services related to the use of biological agents.
 Biological agents include bacteria, viruses, fungi, other microorganisms and their associated toxins.
 They may adversely affect human health in a variety of ways, ranging from relatively mild, allergic reactions to serious medical conditions, even death.